gorilla-devs/libium/README.md

 - `config` is (surprise, surprise) the config for Ferium.
 It defines the config struct and some methods to get the config file, deserialise it, etc
 - `launchermeta` is an api-binding to Mojang's version manifest REST API
 - `misc` contains a few convenience functions
+- `file_picker` contains functions to show a file picker
+- `add` contains functions to verify and add a mod to a profile